cyberark/conjur/design/authenticators_health_api.md

 `CONJUR_AUTHENTICATORS=authn-oidc/adfs,authn`

 Let's say the Conjur Operator configured the OIDC Authenticator and forgot to whitelist the authenticator in the CONJUR_AUTHENTICATORS variable.
-Without the Helthcheck API, the first time the user will encounter the error will be in an authentication request.
+Without the Healthcheck API, the first time the user will encounter the error will be in an authentication request.
 A user `alice` will try to authenticate with OIDC and will get a 401 Unauthorized response without any description on what happened (the answer will be in the logs which